Sampling & Sampling Distributions

 ## [1] 2.012703 4.735336 7.774550 1.796493 2.102768 4.735893 5.427244 4.673579 4.225146 3.122918

-And we see R has selected our values for us.
-Often we want to be able to plot the distribution of values that we’ve sampled.
-That’s most easily done as a simple histogram, using the hist()
+And we see R has selected 10 values for us from the specified normal distribution.
+Often we want to be able to plot the distribution of values that we’ve sampled, especially with a larger number of samples, to see how well it approximates the theoretical distribution.
+This is most easily done as a simple histogram, using the hist()

 Sampling Distributions